-The final year of the programme provides you with the option to undertake a third assessed industry placement or to complete an industry research project.
-You should confirm your preferred option when registering for the programme.
+You will have the option to undertake an assessed industry placement or to complete an industry research project.
 Both options are 40 credits and make up the honours part of your degree.
+You will be asked to choose your optional module by the end of December.
 The placement option serves to further develop your real-world experience and to analyse an organisational challenge/issue/opportunity that impacts on business performance.
-Should you choose this option you will be supported by your placement officer from the start of the year to identify and secure a placement that aligns with your future career plans.
 Working with an employer at this stage may lead to an offer of full-time employment on graduation.
 The industry research project allows you to identify and develop a particular area of knowledge that will support your career progression.

-Key to Module Statuses Compulsory modules Must be taken although it may possible to compensate as a marginal fail (within the limits set out in the Academic Regulations and provided that all core or pass/fail elements of module assessment have been passed).
+Key to Module Statuses Compulsory modules Must be taken although it may be possible to compensate as a marginal fail (within the limits set out in the Academic Regulations and provided that all core or pass/fail elements of module assessment have been passed).
 Optional modules Are a set of modules from which you will be required to choose a set number to study.
-Once chosen, it may possible to compensate as a marginal fail (within the limits set out in the Academic Regulations and provided that all core or pass/fail elements of module assessment have been passed).
+Once chosen, it may be possible to compensate as a marginal fail (within the limits set out in the Academic Regulations and provided that all core or pass/fail elements of module assessment have been passed).